 - What are the major policy interventions that have helped advance progress on the development goals?
 How were these devised? - What role did various stakeholders play in developing and implementing these policies?
 What are the lessons learned? - In which area did the country face challenges?
-How can these challenges be overcome?

-- What are the next steps which you are planning to take?
-How can the international community assist in addressing these challenges? - Which steps has your country taken to hold different actors accountable?
+How can these challenges be overcome? - What are the next steps planned?
+How can the international community assist in addressing these challenges? - What steps has your country taken to hold different actors accountable?
 How have accountability mechanisms played a role in ensuring that the various actors fulfill their commitments?